omenyayl/PebbleMyDataStockCryptoAPI/README.md

 Simply download and install My Data pebble application, run the API on a server, and use its address to have Pebble connect to it.
 Also, if you want cryptocurrency price information, append the 'crypto' query, setting it equal to the comma delimited cryptocurrency tickers.
 If you want stock price information, append the 'stock' query, setting it equal to the comma delimited stock tickers.
 If you want to have both crypto and stock price information, do the both aforementioned statements.

 ### Example URL:
-https://google-cloud-project.appspot.com/?crypto=NEO,INS,NCASH,BTC&stock=NVDA,AAPL
+Here is an example on what to input for the "Server URL" field inside the My Data Pebble application: https://google-cloud-project.appspot.com/?crypto=NEO,INS,NCASH,BTC&stock=NVDA,AAPL

+In this case, the server is hosted in https://google-cloud-project.appspot.com/ and we want price information for NEO, INS, NCASH, BTC cryptocurrencies and NVDA, AAPL stocks.

 Notes
 ---------